• Home

 Family Support Consultant

 Shaykh Amer was born and brought up in Glasgow, Scotland.
-After graduating from Strathclyde University with an LLB (Bachelor in Law), He spent ten years studying the Arabic language and Islamic Sciences.
-During this period he obtained a BA (Hons) in Islamic Sciences from the University of Wales and then strengthening his studies by studying for six years with renowned scholars in the Middle-East (Syria and Yemen).
+After graduating from Strathclyde University with an LLB (Bachelor in Law), he spent ten years studying the Arabic language and Islamic Sciences.
+During this period he obtained a BA (Hons) in Islamic Sciences from the University of Wales and then strengthened his studies by studying for six years with renowned scholars in the Middle-East (Syria and Yemen).
 He has studied with numerous distinguished scholars from a range of different schools of thought.
 His balanced studies in both secular and religious arenas give him a combination of sound scholarship with a profound understanding of society.
 His main field of interest is primarily Islamic family law, an area in which he has studied in depth having studied all four schools of Islamic jurisprudence (Hanafi and Hanbali schools in Syria, Shafi and Maliki schools in Yemen).
 Currently, he is conducting a PhD research on the relationship between Islamic family law and Scots family law.

 In addition, his further qualifications include: